 Keep in mind potential security risks when creating backup, especially for user accounts.
-Secured connection to the router should be used.
+Encrypted configuration or secured connection to the router should be used.

 You can save actual configuration of the router using the Backup Configuration item in the Administration menu section.
-If you click on this item a configuration pane will open, see figure 82.
+If you click on this item a configuration pane will open, see Figure 84.
 Here you can choose what will be backed up.
 You can back up configuration of the router (item Configuration) or configuration of all user accounts (item Users).
 Both types of the configuration can be backed up separately or at once into one configuration file.